 So you’ve enjoyed (survived) the trip of a lifetime but how can you ensure the memories live on in little minds?
 Why not encourage the kids to start a diary while they’re away listing new sights, foods and friends they meet.
 Make sure you print your favourite photos, and ask them to save all their tickets and buy a postcard from each location to make a scrapbook on their return (perfect for show and tell!).
 Make sure you talk about your adventure often; the stress of the flights and the pain of the jet lag quickly vanish, whilst happy memories of time spent as a family will last a lifetime.

 More than anything have a really fabulous time on your next long haul travel with kids adventure.
 And don’t forget your passport!

-Read next: Visiting Asia with kids
+Read my next traveling with kids blog: Visiting Asia with kids

 Make sure you pin this traveling with kids blog for later to help you plan your next long haul with kids adventure.